 Featured Ragusa Wineries: COS and Arianna Occhipinti

-COS is the acronym of the surnames of the Winery’s three founders: Giambattista Cilia, Giusto Occhipinti, and Cirino Strano.
+COS is the acronym for the surnames of the Winery’s three founders: Giambattista Cilia, Giusto Occhipinti, and Cirino Strano.
 In 1980, these young men leased a small winery and vineyard from a family member.
 The first vintage produced a meager 1470 bottles.

-Sicilian Wine Regions: Province of Trapani
+Sicilian Wine: Province of Trapani

 The Wines of Marsala

-Sicilian Wine Regions: Catania
+Sicilian Wine: Catania